cityscreen/city-signage-server/README.md

-# pisignage-server
+# citysignage-server

 Server code to manage piSignage players in a LAN or Private Network or to setup your own server!

     run npm install command after git pull and before starting the server

 ## Recommended Server configuration
 - Intel CPU based VM or server
 - 2GB minimum memory
 - 30GB+ SSD or hard disk